 Good Dog Behaviour

-Most service dogs will be well behaved and have been trained to be socially polite.
+Most service dogs will be well-behaved and have been trained to be socially polite.

 Afraid of Dogs?

-If you’re very afraid of dogs, you still have a few options for what to do if you encounter a person with their dog if you are at work or in another public place.
+If you’re very afraid of dogs, you still have a few options for what to do if you encounter a person with their dog if you are at work or in another public space.
 If possible, just stay away from the area where the dog is.

 If you are at your place of work, see if you can privately arrange for a co-worker to assist with your tasks.
-Another option is to ask the person if it’s alright the dog lie down, as long as it doesn’t interfere with its work.
+Another option is to ask the person if it’s alright for the dog to lie down, as long as it doesn’t interfere with its work.

 If Other People Complain About the Service Dog